raaahulss/project_viralnews/README.md

 python app.py
 ```
 In addition, for our implementation, the weights and vocabs for each model were stored in S3 and pulled on server start.
 This code can easily be modified in order to accomodate local weight and vocab files.

+## Deployment

+If you would like to deploy the webapp, you can follow a similar configuration to us.
+In the [deployment](https://github.com/raaahulss/project_viralnews/tree/ui/deployment/backend) directory, there are a couple files that will help you.
+First, you will need nginx, as well as gunicorn (or you can use something else).
+The [deployment](https://github.com/raaahulss/project_viralnews/tree/ui/deployment/backend) directory contains the unit file for running the web application as as a systemd service, as well as the nginx configuration file used.
+We also used [CertBot](https://certbot.eff.org/) to get SSL/TLS setup.

 ## Future Work